|

 Extra coil and the large sphere atop the tower.

-Brief
+Brief experimentation

-behaves as an electrostatic square wave generator of extreme voltage.
+behaves as an electrostatic square-wave generator of extreme voltage.

 Slow periodic firing of the gap is observed (actually quite fast, but much